AitSad/AitSar/README.md

 ```

 ## Explanation
 Sir Nisar made claims on 6 April, in an online class, that Binary Search algorithm, dividing array by half is the fastest algorithm, a backed statement from Cambridge University.
-Aitzaz immediately pointed out this as wrong; Sir Nisar told that he should create a book, with this implementation of my own discovery, yet he was aware that these fast algorithms already exist.
+Aitzaz immediately pointed out this as wrong; Sir Nisar told that he should create a book, with this implementation of his own discovery, yet he was aware that these fast algorithms already exist.
 So he created this!

 ```
 Ternary search algorithm: It is a divide and conquer algorithm used to find the maximum or minimum value in a unimodal function.
 It is faster than binary